 Unmarked spoilers below.

-- Audrey Tautou is most well-known (especially in the English-speaking world) for her role in Le Fabuleux Destin d'Amélie Poulain, in which she plays a sweet, innocent, hopelessly romantic young woman.
+- Audrey Tautou, as per the page quote, is best known (especially in the English-speaking world) for her role in Amélie, in which she plays a sweet, innocent, hopelessly romantic young woman (essentially a Manic Pixie Dream Girl, except that she's the protagonist).
 For the first half of He Loves Me...
 He Loves Me Not, she appears to be playing a similar type of character, only for the film to reveal that she is in fact a violent, insane Yandere, whose innocent romantic spirit is symptomatic of her complete and utter detachment from reality.
-As Mick LaSalle put it:

 - As part of Unforgiven's Genre Deconstruction of Westerns as a whole, Clint Eastwood's role in the film is a deconstruction of his earlier Western character(s), namely those from the Dollars Trilogy.